leneti/yaml-fm-lint/README.md

 ## Features

-- Speed - Only has three light-weight dependencies and lints directories asyncronously.
+- **Quick** - Only has two light-weight dependencies and lints directories asyncronously.
-- Configurable - Lints the extracted data based on a config file.
+- **Configurable** - Lints the extracted data based on a config file.
-- Tiny - Barely takes up space in your project.
+- **Tiny** - Barely takes up space in your project.

 ## Install